leejw4521/leejw4521.github.com/_posts/2020-07-08-very-very-very-long-title-and-very-very-very-short-content.md

 Then, since **cmd** needs to run in an infinite loop, set it to *True* to make it loop endlessly.

 Okay, we’ve finished the initial part, so now let’s implement the functionality.
 Let’s start with **cd foldername**.
+Looking here(#here), there are two parts that include cd, so we’ll start by creating the part that distinguishes code with cd from code without it.